geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-10/meeting-transcript.md

 My point is..

 ##### **Geohot** [[00:14:18](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=858)]
-Do we really have users who will be willing to use TinyGrid for training LLaMA or anything
+Do we really have users who will be willing to use TinyGrad for training LLaMA or anything

 ##### **Geohot** [[00:14:26](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=866)]
 like that?